danglorioso/under-30/README.md

 - Success or warning notifications will be displayed in the lower right corner and in the Notifications window.
-If functions exceed the 30-line limit, the warning includes the start and end line numbers of each offending function.
+If functions exceed the 30-line limit, the warning includes the start and end line numbers of each offending function to pinpoint the issue(s).

 ### Error Checking for Unclosed Functions
 - The extension checks for uneven braces, alerting the user to any unclosed or